igushev/fase_lib/doc/fase_model.md

 ### Client Launch

-When Client launches first time, it sends *getserivce* request to Server, receives and processes *Response*.
-When Client launches second and other times, it reads its session_info, sends *getscreen* request to Server, receives and processes *Response*.
+When Client launches first time, it sends */getserivce* request to Server, receives and processes *Response*.
+When Client launches second and other times, it reads its session_info, sends */getscreen* request to Server, receives and processes *Response*.

 ### Keeping Dictionary of Updated Elements